-The other day I was scrolling through Instagram and saw this adorable Easter basket cookie from @sweetjennybelle.
-I love following her baking creations, they are so pretty!
-When I saw this cookie, I instantly thought how cute something like this would look on an embroidery hoop.
-So when nap time came that day, I put off the project I was planning to work on, and started working on this Easter Bunny Embroidery Hoop.
-I really had fun creating this hoop and love how sweet it turned out!
+The idea for this fun hoop actually came from a cookie!
+I was scrolling through Instagram and saw this adorable Easter basket cookie from @sweetjennybelle.
+When I saw this cookie, I thought about how cute something like this would look on an embroidery hoop.
+So when nap time came that day, I put off the project I was planning to work on, and started working on this Easter bunny embroidery hoop.
+I really had fun creating this hoop and love how sweet it turned out.

 Easter Bunny Embroidery Hoop Art

 - Free Pattern – Link located at the end of this post

 - Fabric for background, basket and appliqué

 - White felt for bunny appliqué